Cats Hiding Illness: Early Warning Signs

 The Myth: Sick Cats Always Look Obviously Sick

-At home, the first signal is often a quieter routine: shorter play bursts, longer naps in odd places, or a coat that looks slightly less orderly.
-Stress and sickness can both nudge social behavior and activity in ways owners miss, especially when changes are gradual (Amat, 2016).
-Treat early shifts as data, not attitude, and start observing patterns week over week.
+Stress and sickness can both nudge social behavior and activity in ways owners overlook, especially when the change is gradual (Amat, 2016).
+Treat early shifts as data, not attitude, and start tracking patterns week over week rather than waiting for a single dramatic moment.

 Why Cats Mask Pain Until Energy and Coat Shift